QuadeMorrison/sock-tron/README.md

 ## Configuration
 Before you can run the project, make sure the configuration files exist.
-The example files provide sane defaults, so start by copying those to the configuration locations:
+The example files provide sane defaults that work for localhost, so start by copying the example files:

 ```bash
 cp server/settings.example.py server/settings.py
 cp client/settings.example.json client/settings.json
 ```

+All the configuration options in `settings.py` are described in comments.
+If you're configuring this project for a server, you will need to change "host" in settings.json to your IP address or host name.

 ## Running the Project
 First start the python server: